FranciscoPinho/feup-sinf/README.md

 # Online web store

-Online store with interoperability with PRIMAVERA ERP
+Online store with interoperability with PRIMAVERA ERP/Uses Big Store template for frontend

 ##Project Overview
 The project consists on the creation of a web store that offers all the functionalities expected from such a site, like: